HSG-AIML/HSG-AIML.github.io/_posts/2022-11-11-NeurIPS_22-Model_Zoos-Generative_Hyper_Representations.markdown

 All in all, there are (as of now) 27 model zoos, with 50'360 unique Neural Network models and over 3.8 Million model states.
 The zoos are trained on 8 computer vision datasets (MNIST, F-MNIST, SVHN, USPS, STL, CIFAR10, CIFAR100, Tiny ImageNet), using 3 architectures (small CNN, medium CNN and ResNet-18).
-To include different types of diversity, we vary different hyperparmaters for different zoos.
-In some, we vary only the random seed, in others also the initalization method, activation function, optimizer, learning rate, weight decay and dropout.
+To include different types of diversity, we vary different hyperparameters for different zoos.
+In some, we vary only the random seed, in others also the initialization method, activation function, optimizer, learning rate, weight decay and dropout.
 As sparsification has not yet been studied on a population level, we also include sparsified model zoo twins, for which all models in a zoo at their last epoch are iteratively sparsified with Variational Dropout (VD).

 ### Potential Use-Cases